Jucys-Murphy elements for Soergel bimodules: Jantzen type filtrations and sum formulas.

 From $ \cal R $ we can further extend scalars to $ {\mathbb R} $ via the homomorphism $ {\cal R} \rightarrow {\cal R} /(x) \cong {\mathbb R} $.
 We denote the corresponding cellular algebra by $ A_{\underline{w},{{\mathbb R}}}$ and its cell modules by $ \Delta_{\underline{w}, {\mathbb R}}(y) := \Delta_{\underline{w}, \cal R}(y) \otimes_{\cal R} {\mathbb R} $.
 We denote the bilinear form on $ \Delta_{\underline{w}, {\mathbb R}}(y) $ by $ \langle \cdot, \cdot \rangle_{ y}$, too.

-In [P] the cellular algebra $ A_{\underline{w},{{\mathbb R}}}$ is studied.
-Using Elias and Williamson's proof of the Soergel conjecture, it was shown in [P] that the graded decomposition numbers for $ A_{\underline{w},{\mathbb R}}$ are Kazhdan-Lusztig polynomials for $ W$ or $0$.
-In particular $ A_{\underline{w},{\mathbb R}}$ is a highly interesting non-semisimple algebra.
-Even if $ W $ is a Weyl group it is not quasi-hereditary, but still has many features in common with category $ \cal O $ of a complex semisimple Lie algebra.
+In \cite{P}, D. Plaza studied the representation theory of the graded cellular algebra $ A_{\underline{w},{{\mathbb R}}}$.
+Using \cite{EW}, he showed that the nonzero graded decomposition numbers for $ A_{\underline{w},{\mathbb R}}$ are Kazhdan-Lusztig polynomials for $ W$.
+In other words, $ A_{\underline{w},{\mathbb R}}$ is a highly interesting non-semisimple algebra.
+Although it is not quasi-hereditary, it still has many features in common with category $ \cal O $ for a complex semisimple Lie algebra.

 The inclusion $ \Delta_{\underline{w}, \cal R}^i(y) \subseteq \Delta_{\underline{w},\cal R}(y) $ induces a homomorphism $ \Delta_{\underline{w}, {\mathbb R}}^i(y) \rightarrow \Delta_{\underline{w},{\mathbb R}}(y) $ and we define $ \Delta_{\underline{w},{\mathbb R}}^i(y) \subseteq \Delta_{\underline{w},{\mathbb R}}(y) $ as the image of this homomorphism.
 Via ({\ref{Jantzenfiltration}}) this gives rise to a filtration of $ A_{\underline{w},{{\mathbb R}}} $-modules